jergason/nvim-config/.config/nvim/stupid-vim-tricks.md

 ## LSP integration
 Unclear to me how to see and interact w/ all the LSP stuff.
 How do I see errors?
 Warnings?
 Type hint?
 Look up docs?
 Interact w/ a REPL?
 `<leader>fr` - find all references w/ telescope

+## Treesitter Incremental Selection
+You can use treesitter to select via AST - select next scop, parent, etc